JuliaPhylo/PhyloNetworks.jl/docs/readme.md

   3. run `deploydocs(...)` also from Documenter: to push the files on github, gh-pages branch.

+for now, docstrings are automatically used to build an entry for
+- each internal thing that has a docstring (e.g. not exported in `src/PhyloNetworks.jl`)
+- each public *type*
+Therefore: any public *function* needs to be manually listed in `docs/src/man/public.md`, in a section to get a nice organization of all these manual entries.

 ## The "Documenter md" format

 ### Note on the format